wmadavis/wmadavis.github.io/content/teaching.md

 ### Graduate coursework

-(working links coming... eventually)

 *An incomplete archive of notes of variable quality from the two graduate schools I’ve attended.
 I may scan and upload my handwritten notes once I can regain access to them.
-The gold standard is still [Luke Stein’s first-year notes from the Stanford core sequence](https://faculty.babson.edu/lcdstein/steincoresummary.pdf).*
+The gold standard is still Luke Stein’s impeccable [first-year notes from the Stanford core sequence](https://faculty.babson.edu/lcdstein/steincoresummary.pdf).*

+(working links coming... eventually)

 #### Columbia PhD core